-We are conducting a Phase 1 single ascending dose clinical trial for ASLAN004 in healthy volunteers, which is expected to be completed in the second quarter of 2019.
-We plan to initiate a multiple ascending dose study in moderate to severe atopic dermatitis in the second half of 2019 and we may also develop ASLAN004 in other inflammatory indications, such as asthma, nasal polyps, schleroderma and chronic obstructive pulmonary disorder (COPD).
+We have completed a Phase 1 single ascending dose clinical trial for ASLAN004 in healthy volunteers.
+We plan to initiate a multiple ascending dose clinical trial in moderate-to-severe atopic dermatitis in the second half of 2019 and we may also develop ASLAN004 in other inflammatory indications, such as asthma, nasal polyps, schleroderma and chronic obstructive pulmonary disorder (COPD).
 We licensed worldwide rights for ASLAN004 from CSL Limited, or CSL, in May 2014.